-If you are concerned about your memory, or are worried about the memory of a family member or friend, please speak with your local health care provider.
-They may offer you a memory assessment, or refer you to a Memory Clinic.
+If you are concerned about your memory, or are worried about the memory of a family member or friend, we encourage you to please speak with your local health care provider.
+They may offer you a memory assessment, or refer you to a RaDAR Rural Primary Health Care Memory Clinic near you, or the specialist Rural and Remote Memory Clinic in Saskatoon.

 Other Supports Available . . .